errsole/errsole.js/docs/sqlite-storage.md

 #### Example

-Here is a full example that stores logs in a temporary directory:
+Here is a full example that stores logs in the temporary directory:

 ```javascript
 import errsole from 'errsole';